aekazakov/genome-depot/README.md

 Now you would be able to open https://your.domain.name/mygenomes in a web browser.

-Note: If POEM fails to predict operons because versions of keras and tensorflow are not compatible, activate conda cgcms-poem environment and run "pip install tensorflow==1.13.1".
+Note: If POEM fails to predict operons, and run_poem.sh script throws an error "AttributeError: module 'tensorflow' has no attribute 'get_default_graph'", it means the versions of keras and tensorflow are not compatible.
+Activate conda cgcms-poem environment and run "pip install tensorflow==1.13.1".

 ## Genome import from the command line